Marvalyn/Drum-Kit/README.md

 # Drum-Kit

 ## Description
-This app is a fun game built using HTML, CSS and JavaScript.
+This app is a fun game built using HTML, CSS and JavaScript, from the Wes Bos #JavaScript30 challenge starter code.
 Using your keyboard, press any of the keys shown on screen and a sound will play, simulating a full drum kit.

 ## Installation